Prep is the job.

 Walk-through

-Josh meets you at the house.
-No estimator, no salesperson, no "lead qualifier."
-One conversation, one set of notes, one person responsible from the first handshake forward.
+Every project begins with a conversation at the property.
+One visit, one set of notes, one person accountable from the first handshake forward.

 • Room-by-room or exterior walk, with notes.